 Dr. Derek Conover is a leading cosmetic and restorative dentistry dentist in Philadelphia.
-We offer a variety of treatment options, including dental crowns and bridges.
+He offers many restorative treatment options to treat damaged and lost teeth, including dental crowns and bridges.
 These options can improve your appearance and restore worn, broken, and missing teeth.
 We create custom crowns and dental bridge treatments in Philadelphia, PA.

 Tooth crowns and bridges are two restorative dentistry treatments that address function and aesthetics after tooth damage or loss.
-Dr. Conover provides comprehensive care with meticulous planning and works with the leading U.S. dental laboratories to create natural-looking restorations.
+Dr. Conover provides comprehensive care with extensive planning.
+He works with the leading U.S. dental laboratories to create natural-looking restorations.

 What is a dental crown?

 We place dental crowns (sometimes called caps) to protect teeth after decay, damage, a root canal, or as part of a dental implant.
 We can also use them to strengthen a damaged tooth with a crack, stains or discoloration, decay, or wear down from teeth grinding.
-Dentists make crowns from different materials, but they mainly fall into three types.
+Dentists make crowns from different materials, but the main three types include:

-3. All Porcelain Ceramic- Different ceramic types’ scores vary in strength and translucency.
-A good restorative dentist will know which materials create the best esthetic and functional result for each individual patient’s smile and bite.
-Ceramic crowns are metal-free and are the gold standard for creating a beautiful, natural-looking appearance.
-Ceramic crowns won’t discolor along the gum area like crowns containing metal can.
+Different ceramic types’ scores vary in strength and translucency.
+A good restorative dentist will know which materials create the best esthetic and functional result for each patient’s smile and bite.
+Ceramic crowns are metal-free and are the gold standard for creating a beautiful and natural look.
+Ceramic crowns won’t discolor along the gum area like crowns that contain metal.

 Placing a Dental Crown: What to Expect